Joseph P Mathew, MD Email Joseph Mathew

 - 212-523-8914 212-523-8914

-Dr. Mathew completed his medical school training at St. George’s University School of Medicine in Grenada and went on to pursue a residency in Internal Medicine at St. Luke’s-Roosevelt Hospital.
-He stayed on at St. Luke’s-Roosevelt as a Chief Medical Resident, overseeing a program of over 160 residents.
-This was formative year which set the foundation for a career in teaching, simulation, research and administration.
-He subsequently completed a fellowship in Pulmonary Diseases & Critical Care Medicine at Beth Israel Medical Center in NY.
-At Beth Israel, he developed his clinical expertise in areas such as advanced bronchoscopy, airway management, and critical care ultrasonography.
+After completing his BA in Economics at New York University, Dr. Mathew obtained his MD from St. George’s University School of Medicine.
+He completed his Internal Medicine residency at St. Luke’s-Roosevelt Hospital and stayed on as a Chief Medical Resident, overseeing a program of over 160 residents and teaching medical students from Columbia University College of Physicians and Surgeons.
+This was formative year, which set the foundation for a career in teaching, simulation, research and administration.
+He subsequently completed a fellowship in Pulmonary Diseases & Critical Care Medicine at Beth Israel Medical Center/Albert Einstein College of Medicine, where he developed his expertise in areas such as advanced bronchoscopy, airway management, and critical care ultrasonography.

 Dr. Mathew was recruited to Winthrop-University Hospital, a clinical campus for Stony Brook University School of Medicine.
-He chaired a Steering Committee which founded a 4,500 sq. ft. state of the art Simulation Center which is host to educational programs for medical students, residents, fellows, attendings, nurses, physician assistants, respiratory therapists and other health care practitioners.
-He also chaired quality improvement committees which heped reduce central line and urinary catheter related infections.
-He implemented various cost-saving policies for the Respiratory Care Dept. designed to improve patient care.
-He was an integral part of the Thoracic Tumor Board at Winthrop, offering advanced bronchoscopic services such as Endobronchial Ultrasound (EBUS) and Electromagnetic Navigational Bronchoscopy to patients with lung pathology.
-He received the Attending of the Year award from the Department of Medicine at Winthrop in 2012.
+He was the founding Medical Director of a 4,500 sq. ft. state-of-the-art Simulation Center.
+He also chaired quality improvement committees that helped reduce central line and urinary catheter related infections.
+As Medical Director of Respiratory Care, he implemented various initiatives designed to improve patient care and reduce waste.
+He led EMR implementation for the Winthrop Pulmonary Associates Faculty practice.
+He was an integral part of the Thoracic Tumor Board, providing advanced bronchoscopic services such as Endobronchial Ultrasound (EBUS) and helped implement Electromagnetic Navigational Bronchoscopy at Winthrop.
+He was awarded the Teaching Attending of the Year award in 2012.

 Critical Care Medicine